SirRicSteel/TheosResearch.org/THEOS_Lab/appendices/APPENDIX_D_GMAs_and_Governance_Memory.md

 - be **portable** across tasks and domains (where appropriate)
 - be **auditable** (source trace and rationale)
 - have **bounded influence** (cannot override hard safety/risk ceilings)
-- support **time-awareness** by allowing the system to reference what it previously learned as “momentary past”
+- support **time-consequence tracking** by allowing the system to reference what it previously learned as “momentary past”

 ## Implementation Notes (Model-Agnostic)
 - Maintain a small ledger of GMAs keyed by scenario class and risk profile.